etsy/Testing101/Testing_Best_Practices.md

 Many of our tests use an alternative approach to passing in stubs.
 In our `JobServer` unit test above, we tested handling of a failing job by creating a simple implementation of the `Job` interface whose `run()` method just throws an exception.
-But often in code that doesn't use interfaces, we create trivial test versions of concrete classes by *mocking* them.
+But often in code that does not use interfaces, we create trivial test versions of concrete classes by *mocking* them.

 For example, if you have some code that uses a database helper class, and that helper class makes real MySQL calls, then the code using that helper is bound to